IT Operations

 0 minute read

 A couple of years ago, a piece in the Wall Street Journal declared “It’s Time to Get Rid of the IT Department”.
-Challenging all known definitions, the author proposed the classic IT departments were “from a bygone era”, sowing the seeds of change in an operation that seemed to be at a stalemate.
+The author argued the classic IT department was a relic, a holdover from a slower era.
+It was a good provocation.
+It was also wrong in an interesting way.

 What is an IT department?

-The role of IT isn’t just about fixing what’s broken — it’s about building and maintaining the infrastructure that keeps a company’s information flowing.
-From managing networks and databases to implementing cybersecurity measures, the IT department handles everything from the hardware your business relies on to the complex software systems that keep it competitive.
+That’s the textbook version.
+The operational version is broader.
+The role of IT isn’t just about fixing what’s broken; it’s about building and maintaining the infrastructure that keeps a company’s information flowing.
+From managing networks and databases to enforcing encryption and patching, the department touches almost every workflow in the business.

 In short, IT departments are business enablers.
-They ensure that employees have the tools and support they need to work productively, while also protecting the organization from growing digital threats.
-As technology continues to evolve, IT departments have become more central to business strategy, helping companies scale, innovate, and stay ahead of the curve.
+They make sure employees have the tools and support they need to work productively, while protecting the organization from a growing set of digital threats.
+When IT works, nobody notices.
+When it doesn’t, everybody does.

 Why do we need an IT department?